bharath12b5/mvn-linux/Building-Scala.md

 3. Execute the test program

-    Execute the test program as follows:
     ```shell
     scala HelloWorld
     ```
-    The output of the above test program should be:
+    The output of the above test program should be
     ```shell
     Hello, world!
     ```